FuelsEurope

 17 Jan 2019

-Their ask — The refining sector should be eligible for compensation for indirect emission costs because it is exposed to carbon leakage risk and uses significant electricity.
+Message — The refining sector should be eligible for compensation for indirect emission costs because it is exposed to carbon leakage risk and uses significant electricity.
 They want the same 0.2 threshold used for direct emissions applied to indirect costs, ensuring level playing field with other compensated sectors.123

-How it helps them — This would reduce disincentives to adopt electricity-based low carbon technologies like renewable hydrogen.4
+Why — This would reduce disincentives to adopt electricity-based low carbon technologies like renewable hydrogen.4

-Who loses — EU taxpayers fund subsidies that may enable refineries to avoid higher climate costs.5
+Impact — EU taxpayers fund subsidies that may enable refineries to avoid higher climate costs.5

-Meeting with Dominique Ristori (Director-General Energy) and
+Meeting with Dominique Ristori (Director-General Energy) and EUROMETAUX and

 23 Nov 2018 · clean energy transition and decarbonisation